katyukha/DarkCommand/README.md

 # darkcommand

+> **Alpha:** This library is in early development.
+The API may change between releases.

-A D library for CLI argument parsing designed for programs with large command sets and deep subcommand trees.
+Subclass-based CLI argument parsing for D.

-**Design axis:** OOP dispatch only.
-A command is a class you subclass; parsed values are plain typed fields on that class.
-No callbacks, no result objects, no string-key lookups.
+The idea is to implement each command as a separate class — command definition, option spec, parsed values, and implementation all live in one place.
+No callbacks, no string-key lookups, no result objects.

 ## Installation